K-Pat/Recipes-Ratings-Analysis/README.md

 ### Test 2: Missingness of calories depends on is_dessert

-We also tested whether dessert recipes are more or less likely to have missing calories:
+I also tested whether dessert recipes are more or less likely to have missing calories:

 - **Observed difference in means**: 0.38
 - **P-value**: 0.0000